Downtown Festivals and Events

 Here are some of the key events, listed by season:

 4th Friday continues to be a true celebration of the arts and downtown.
 Folks of all ages get a taste of Fayetteville’s art and entertainment while enjoying the small galleries, bookstores, bistros and shops with unique items for shoppers.
-Sponsored by the Downtown Alliance.
+Sponsored by the Cool Springs Downtown District.

 Downtown Fayetteville Farmer’s Market